proycon/foliadocserve/README.rst

 As a general rule, it is more efficient to do a single big query than multiple standalone queries.

+Note that for readability, queries may have been split on multiple lines in the presentation here, whereas in reality they should be on one.

 -------------------
 Global variables
 -------------------